-Most Hated Hockey Players in NHL History
+Most Hated Hockey Players of All Time

 When picking the most hated hockey players in National Hockey League (NHL) history, it’s a fine line between genuine hatred, downright jealousy and grudging respect.

 So while some puckheads may not particularly care for Sidney Crosby, Gordie Howe, Mark Messier, Bob Probert, Maurice Richard and Scott Stevens, to name a few prominent lightning rods, we contend that there aren’t enough valid reasons for inclusion here.

 Fear not, though, because there are plenty to include.
 Boston Bruins and Philadelphia Flyers fans are gonna particularly love this.

 Teams: Boston Bruins (2006-09), Toronto Maple Leafs (2009-15), Pittsburgh Penguins (2015-19), Arizona Coyotes (2019-22), Vegas Golden Knights (2022-present)

 As you might have heard, Phil The Pill has a thing for hot dogs.
 This guy has never been in hockey shape in his life.
 He’s also extraordinarily aloof, grossly overpaid and Bounty soft — he averages one hit about every two hours on the ice.

 "A recent anonymous player poll selected saw Pittsburgh Penguins winger Phil Kessel voted the most overrated player in the league for the second consecutive season.
 Kessel, 28, is having the least productive season of his career since his sophomore campaign." —TheHockeyNews.com, 2016